hbc/NGS_Data_Analysis_Course/sessionI/lessons/03_searching_files.md

 ## Learning Objectives

-* learn how to search for characters or patterns in a text file using the `grep` command and some of it's useful options
+* learn how to search for characters or patterns in a text file using the `grep` command
 * learn about output redirection
 * learn how to use the pipe (`|`) character to chain together commands